 Self-awareness helps to develop healthy coping mechanisms and break bad habits that affect your mental health.
 As you become more self-aware, you can manage your stress properly and identify your triggers and stressors.

-Your counselor may suggest activities to increase your self-awareness, such as:
+Your counselor may suggest activities to increase your self-awareness and offer support, such as: